 There’s a scene towards the end where Anushka and Ranbir dance to a medley of old hindi classics.
 Har pal yaha of Kal Ho Naa Ho felt so forced and cheesy.

-Despite minor aberrations, Ae Dil Hai Mushkil is an engaging watch.
-I’d recommend it once.
+Despite minor aberrations, Ae Dil Hai Mushkil makes for a decent one-time watch.

 Music was very good.
 Have you seen this? https://youtu.be/_JMQRTP_e6E